mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 All functionality on the device is implemented by the `main.py script`_, which needs following things in order to work:

-- `MicroPython firmware`_ installed on the microcontroller (RP2040 or other supported one).
+- `MicroPython firmware`_ installed on the microcontroller board.

-  `Download page`_ for it has a silly-long list of supported devices, with their own install links/instructions/notes, but on RP2040 it goes something like this:
+  `Download page`_ for it has a silly-long list of supported devices, with their own install links/instructions/notes, but on RP2040 (for example) it goes something like this:

-  - Pick/download the right .uf2 file (`from rp2-pico-w page`_ for RPi Pico W likes).
+  - Pick/download the right .uf2 file (e.g. `from rp2-pico-w page`_ for RPi Pico W).
   - Connect tiny board with BOOTSEL switch pressed on boot (or something like it), so that it will appear as a USB mass storage device (aka flash drive or usb-stick).
   - Copy UF2 file there, it'll auto-reboot into micropython as soon as copying is done.